pratikju/gotcha/README.md

 ```
 ## Usage

-Build the project and execute.
+Build the go project and execute.
 By default, host is **localhost:8000** .
 Same can be changed by providing host at run-time.

 ```
   go build  &&